-If you're one of the millions struggling financially due to COVID-19 or another unexpected event, you're not alone—and bankruptcy can help.
-But first, you need answers to a few important questions:
+If you're one of the millions struggling financially due to COVID-19 or another unexpected event, you're not alone, and filing for bankruptcy can help.
+But first, you need answers to a few important bankruptcy questions:

-The information below will help.
-The good news is that if you find that bankruptcy is the answer you've been looking for, a weight will likely be lifted from your shoulders.
+The good news is that if you find filing for bankruptcy is the answer, you can expect the weight to lift from your shoulders.
 But the best part?
-Filers say that getting the bankruptcy discharge feels even better.
+Bankruptcy filers say that getting the bankruptcy discharge, the order that wipes out your debt when filing for bankruptcy feels even better.

 If you find examples helpful, keep your eye out for Quinn, Aurora, and Declan.
-We analyze each of their bankruptcy cases after every major topic to further enhance your understanding.
+We follow each of them as they go through the process of filing for bankruptcy.

 No one is immune from debt or life's challenges, and sometimes people need help getting back on their feet.
-Federal law established the bankruptcy system for that very reason.
+The bankruptcy system exists for that very reason.
 It helps by unwinding the contract between you and your creditor.
-Without a contract, you have no obligation to pay the debt—you get a fresh financial start.
+Without a contract, you have no obligation to pay the debt, and you get a fresh financial start.

-As powerful as bankruptcy is, it won't solve every financial problem, so it's crucial to learn what bankruptcy can and cannot do.
+As powerful as bankruptcy is, filing for bankruptcy won't solve every financial problem, so it's crucial to learn what bankruptcy can and cannot do.

 Everyone needs things to maintain a home and employment.
-You'd hardly get a fresh start if you lost all of your belongings.
-So don't worry about losing everything you own in bankruptcy.
+You'd hardly get a fresh start if you lost all your belongings when filing for bankruptcy.
+So don't worry about losing everything you own.

-Each state decides the type of property a filer will need after bankruptcy, so exemptions vary widely.
+Each state decides the type of property a filer will need after filing for bankruptcy.
+Bankruptcy exemptions, the state laws that tell you what you can keep, vary widely.
 Even so, you'll likely be able to protect some equity in a home and car, household furnishings, a retirement account, and more.

-But you might also learn that some of your assets aren't covered, especially if you own luxury property like artwork, collections, boats, stocks and bonds, and rental property.
-If you have nonexempt property, check for a “wildcard” exemption you can use to protect the nonexempt property of your choice.
+But you might also learn that some of your assets aren't covered or are "nonexempt," especially if you own luxury property like artwork, collections, boats, stocks and bonds, and rental property.
+If you have nonexempt property, check for a "wildcard" exemption you can use to protect the nonexempt property of your choice.

-The system ensures that creditors will receive the same amount in both chapters.
+The system ensures that creditors receive the same amount in both types of bankruptcy chapters.

 If you want to take a peek at what you'd be able to protect, check out bankruptcy exemption laws by state.

 Not all bankruptcy chapters work the same way, which is good because when your financial situation is unique (as all are), having options helps.
-Your next step will be determining whether a liquidation or reorganization bankruptcy will be best for you.
+Your next step will be determining which type of bankruptcy will be best for you: a liquidation or reorganization bankruptcy.

 Chapter 7 bankruptcy is most filers' first choice.
 It wipes out qualifying debt without creditor repayment.
 It's also quick, taking about four months to complete.
 And if you're an individual, you don't lose everything—you can keep the property you need to work and live.

-Individuals and businesses who have extra income to pay debts—but not enough to cover current expenses—use "reorganization" bankruptcy chapters.
+Individuals and businesses with extra income to pay debts but not enough to cover current expenses use "reorganization" bankruptcy chapters.
 The debtor, creditors, and the court agree on a plan that redistributes the debtor's income among the creditors.
 Here's who typically uses each of these types of bankruptcy:

 Because debts aren't treated equally in Chapter 13, a debtor can often channel the monthly payment toward the things the debtor wants to accomplish, such as catching up on a house or car payment and paying off nondischargeable tax balances and support obligations over time.
 Creditors holding debts that filers don't care much about—credit card, medical, personal loan balances, and the like—are left dividing what remains, which usually isn't much.